Mitch Walding: Minor leagues

-After starting the 2018 season with the Lehigh Valley IronPigs of the Class AAA International League, for whom he was batting .271/.379/.484 with 7 home runs and 54 strikeouts in 155 at bats, Walding was called up to the major leagues on May 30.
+After starting the 2018 season with the Lehigh Valley IronPigs of the Triple–A International League, for whom he was batting .271/.379/.484 with seven home runs and 54 strikeouts in 155 at–bats, Walding was called up to the major leagues on May 30.
 He was the MiLB.com International League Player of the Month for July.
-He concluded his season with Lehigh Valley batting .265/.390 (7th in the league)/.474 (5th) and leading the league with 73 walks, with 70 runs (7th), 19 home runs (3rd), and 69 RBIs (5th) with 148 strikeouts (2nd) in 388 at bats.
+He concluded his season with Lehigh Valley batting .265/.390 (7th in the league)/.474 (5th) and leading the league with 73 walks, with 70 runs (7th), 19 home runs (3rd), and 69 RBI (5th) with 148 strikeouts (2nd) in 388 at–bats.
 He was named an International League post-season All Star.

 Major Leagues

-Walding made his Major League debut on May 30, 2018, against the Los Angeles Dodgers, going hitless in all four at bats with four strikeouts.
+Walding made his Major League debut on May 30, 2018, against the Los Angeles Dodgers, going hitless in all four at–bats with four strikeouts.
 He was the first Phillies player to earn a Golden Sombrero in his MLB debut, and the 6th position player in MLB history to do so.
 Walding was sent back down to the minor leagues on June 6.

 Walding was called back up to the major leagues on June 20, and struck out again in his first plate appearance, making him the first player in the 143 years of Major League Baseball to strike out in all seven of his first seven major league plate appearances.
 Additionally, he became the only position player in Major League history to come to bat more than four times to start his career with each at bat ending in a strikeout and joined relief pitcher Logan Ondrusek, who is the only other player ever to strike out seven times in their first seven career plate appearances.
-On September 14, he got his first major league hit when he hit a two-run home run in the bottom of the 8th inning against Bryan Holaday, after an 0-14 streak to begin his career.
-In 2018, he batted .059/.158/.235 in 17 at bats for the Phillies with a home run, 12 strikeouts, and two RBIs.
+On September 14, he got his first major league hit when he hit a two-run home run in the bottom of the 8th inning against Bryan Holaday, after an 0–for–14 streak to begin his career.
+In 2018, he batted .059/.158/.235 in 17 at–bats for the Phillies with a home run, 12 strikeouts, and two RBI.

 Walding began the 2019 season with Lehigh Valley but was recalled by the Phillies on April 20, 2019, following injuries to starting infielders Jean Segura and Scott Kingery.
-In 2019 he batted .206/.351/.369 with 62 walks, 11 home runs, 40 RBIs, and 130 strikeouts in 282 at bats for Lehigh Valley, and struck out in both at bats for the Phillies.
+In 2019 he batted .206/.351/.369 with 62 walks, 11 home runs, 40 RBI, and 130 strikeouts in 282 at–bats for Lehigh Valley, and struck out in both at-bats for the Phillies.
 On July 30, 2019, Walding was designated for assignment.
-He became a free agent following the 2019 season.
+He elected free agency following the season on November 4.

 Toronto Blue Jays

 On March 9, 2020, Walding signed a minor league deal with the Toronto Blue Jays.
 Walding did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.